If You Have Cryptocurrency, Pay Attention To What The IRS Has In Store For You

-- Exchanging one token for another — for example, using Ethereum to purchase an altcoin — creates a taxable event.
+- Exchanging one crypto currency for another — for example, using Ethereum to purchase an altcoin — creates a taxable event.
 The token is treated as being sold, thus generating capital gains or losses.

 - Air drops are considered ordinary income on the day of the air drop.
 That value will become the basis of the coin.
 When it’s sold, exchanged, etc., there will be a capital gain.

-- Mining coins is considered ordinary income equal to the fair market value of the coin the day it was successfully mined.
+- Mining crypto currency is considered ordinary income equal to the fair market value of the coin the day it was successfully mined.

-- Initial coin offerings do not fall under the IRS’s tax-free treatment for raising capital.
+- Initial coin offerings including certain forks do not fall under the IRS’s tax-free treatment for raising capital.
 Thus, they produce ordinary income to individuals and businesses alike.

 Failure to report all the money you make is a main reason folks end up facing an IRS auditor.
 Carelessness on your tax return might get you whacked with a 20% penalty.
 But that’s nothing compared to the 75% civil penalty for willful tax fraud and possibly facing criminal charges of tax evasion that if convicted could land you in jail.